TPRM: Tensor partition regression models with applications in imaging biomarker detection: Introduction

-Although a large family of regression methods have been developed for supervised learning \citep{Hastie2009,breiman84,Friedman1991,Zhang2010}, their computability and theoretical guarantee are compromised by this ultra-high dimensionality of imaging data.
-The first set of promising solutions is high-dimensional sparse regression (HSR) models, which often take high-dimensional imaging data as unstructured predictors.
+The first set of promising solutions is the high-dimensional sparse regression (HSR) models, which often take high-dimensional imaging data as unstructured predictors.
 A key assumption of HSR is its sparse solutions.
-HSRs not only suffer from diverging spectra and noise accumulation in ultra-high dimensional feature spaces \citep{FanFan2008a, Bickel2004}, but also their sparse solutions may lack biological interpretation in neuroimaging studies.
-Moreover, standard HSRs ignore the inherent spatial structure of the image that possesses a wealth of spatial information, such as spatial correlation and spatial smoothness.
-To address some limitations of HSRs, a family of tensor regression models has been developed to preserve the spatial structure of imaging tensor data, while achieving substantial dimensional reduction \citep{Zhou2013}.
+HSRs not only suffer from diverging spectra and noise accumulation in ultra-high dimensional feature space \citep{FanFan2008a, Bickel2004}, but also their sparse solutions may lack clinically meaningful information.
+Moreover, standard HSRs ignore the inherent spatial structure of medical image, such as spatial correlation and spatial smoothness.
+To address some limitations of HSRs, a family of tensor regression models has been developed to preserve the tensor structure of imaging data, while achieving substantial dimension reduction \citep{Zhou2013}.

 The second set of solutions adopts functional linear regression (FLR) approaches, which treat imaging data as functional predictors.
-However, since most existing FLR models focus on one dimensional curves \citep{MR2504202,Ramsay2005}, generalizations to two and higher dimensional images is far from trivial and requires substantial research \citep{Reiss2010}.
-Most estimation approaches of FLR approximate the coefficient function of such functional regression models as a linear combination of a set of fixed (or data-driven) basis functions.
-For instance, most estimation methods of FLR based on the fixed basis functions (e.g., tensor product wavelet) are required to solve an ultra-high dimensional optimization problem and suffer the same limitations as those of HSR.
+However, since most existing FLR models focus on one-dimensional curves \citep{MR2504202,Ramsay2005}, generalizations to two and higher dimensional images is far from trivial and requires substantial research \citep{Reiss2010}.
+Most estimation approaches of FLR approximate the coefficient function as a linear combination of a set of fixed (or data-driven) basis functions.
+For instance, most estimation methods of FLR based on the fixed basis functions (e.g., tensor product wavelet) are required to solve an ultra-high dimensional optimization problem and can suffer from the same limitations as those of HSR.